Tímea Babos

+Babos is considered the most successful Hungarian tennis player with seven major doubles titles, four in women's and three in girls' doubles, with zhree WTA Finals titles and holding the world No. 1 position in doubles as the first ever Hungarian tennis player.

-Early life and background
+Early and personal life

 Tímea Babos was born on 10 May 1993 to mother Zsuzsanna and father Csaba in Sopron, Hungary.
 She has an older sister.
 Coming from a sporty family, Babos decided to follow her family tradition.
 Her father is a coach at the tennis club her family owns in Sopron, while her mother is a housewife.
 Her sister was also a very good player and won NCAA titles when studying at Berkeley in the United States.
 She was originally a swimmer and was national champion in Hungary, but during that time she looked differently at swimming, finding it quite boring and as hard work, so she started to come with her sister to tennis practice at the age of 8.
 Originally, she started playing tennis just for fun, but then her dad saw her talent, so she started to concentrate more on it and eventually stopped swimming.

-She loved watching her sister's work-outs with their Dad, when she was eight and her sister 16, so her parents signed her up for a class at a local club and after a few months, she was accepted into local events.
-Her break-through came at the age of nine, where after leading the u12 club team to four qualification round victories, she qualified for the u12 National Championships.
+She loved watching her sister's workouts with their father, when she was eight and her sister 16, so her parents signed her up for a class at a local club and after a few months, she was accepted into local events.
+Her breakthrough came at the age of nine, where after leading the u12 club team to four qualification round victories, she qualified for the u12 National Championships.
 A few weeks later, she won her first Hungarian National Championship title.
 At 15, she travelled to the United Kingdom to practice owing to her homeland's lack of sufficient facilities.
 One of the opportunities was practice on hardcourts; her country mostly has clay courts.
 Two years after her arrival in England, she got a good sponsorship deal, which meant she could return and train in Budapest.